The Land Where We (Will*) Live

 The Common House

-Don’t forget about the individual homes, and we have five floor plans.
+We have 5 floor plans for our individual homes.
 Typical cohousers want to know their neighbors and share resources, but they still want to own their very own homes, complete with kitchens.

-Our Private Home Workshop progressed the design process along.
+Several years ago we held Private Home Workshop, which progressed along the design process.
 We chose goals as a group and then designed our individual units by grouping with households with the same unit type.
 We then produced a program that Charles Durrett used to design the individual units.
 This is an excerpt from the program.

 In western terms, house areas come in three types: functional (living room, kitchen, etc.), circulation (hallways) and access (an area, say, in front of a bookshelf).
 In open floor plans, rooms often have all three characteristics — making them feel more gracious.
 An open floor plan saves space by creating areas that can have multiple uses.
 Spaces for circulation may be used for gathering and activities may be expanded to other “rooms”.